 The market price of our common shares may fluctuate, and you could lose all or part of your investment.

-- actual or anticipated variations in our operating results;- increases in market interest rates that lead investors of our common shares to demand a higher investment return;- changes in earnings estimates;- changes in market valuations of similar companies;- changes in the supply, demand, and prices, of uranium and lithium;- actions or announcements by our competitors;- adverse market reaction to any increased indebtedness we may incur in the future;- additions or departures of key personnel;- actions by shareholders;- announcements by governments, or general market confidence;- results of our exploration or development efforts;- general economic, industry and market conditions;- sales or other issuances of securities by us or the expectation that such sales or other issuances will occur;- our ability to maintain the listing of our common shares on Nasdaq;- speculation about us or our business in the media, online forums, or investment community; and - other factors, including factors unrelated to our operating performance or the operating performance of our competitors.
+- actual or anticipated variations in our operating results;- increases in market interest rates that lead investors of our securities to demand a higher investment return;- changes in earnings estimates;- changes in market valuations of similar companies;- changes in the supply, demand, and prices, of uranium and other critical minerals;- actions or announcements by our competitors;- adverse market reaction to any increased indebtedness we may incur in the future;- additions or departures of key personnel;- actions by shareholders;- announcements by governments, or general market confidence;- results of our exploration or development efforts;- general economic, industry and market conditions;- sales or other issuances of securities by us or the expectation that such sales or other issuances will occur;- our ability to maintain the listing of our common shares on Nasdaq;- speculation about us or our business in the media, online forums, or investment community; and - other factors, including factors unrelated to our operating performance or the operating performance of our competitors.

 Volatility in the market prices of our securities may prevent investors from being able to sell their securities at or above their purchase price.
 As a result, you may suffer a loss on your investment.